Linearly-scalable and entropy-optimal learning of nonstationary and nonlinear manifolds: Methods

-\item These properties follow from applying Lemma 2.1 and Lemma 2.6 in \cite{bassetti25} to (\ref{eq:eomc}).
-The cost of computing \underline{Step 2} consists of $\mathcal{O}\left(TKD\right)$ (computing $K$ elements of vector $g(t)$ for all $t$), and adding the costs of $\mathcal{O}\left(TK\right)$ computations of (\ref{eq:gamma1}) for every $t$. \item As follows from the above proofs for items (1.) and (2.), each of the \underline{Step 1} and \underline{Step 2} leads to a monotonic decrease of the function value $\mathcal{L}^{\textrm{EOMC}}$ in (\ref{eq:eomc}).
+\item These properties follow from applying Lemma 2.1 and Lemma 2.6 in \cite{bassetti25} to (\ref{eq:eomc}-\ref{eq:eomc4}).
+The cost of computing \underline{Step 2} consists of $\mathcal{O}\left(TKD\right)$ (computing $K$ elements of vector $g(t)$ for all $t$), and adding the costs of $\mathcal{O}\left(TK\right)$ computations of (\ref{eq:gamma1}) for every $t$. \item As follows from the above proofs for items (1.) and (2.), each of the \underline{Step 1} and \underline{Step 2} leads to a monotonic decrease of the function value $\mathcal{L}^{\textrm{EOMC}}$ in (\ref{eq:eomc}-\ref{eq:eomc4}).
 It is straightforward to validate that this sequence is bounded from below with $\mathcal{L}^{\textrm{EOMC}}\geq -\beta$.
-Hence, since iterative repetition of these steps also generates a monotonically-decreasing sequence - and it is bounded from below with $-\beta$ in $\mathcal{R}^1$ - this monotonically-decreasing sequence is converging to some finite $\mathcal{L}^{\textrm{EOMC}}$ if $\beta<\infty$, s.t. $\|\mathcal{L}^{\textrm{EOMC}}\|<\infty$. \item These properties and cost scaling follow directly from applying property (2.) of the Theorem to a new data point $Y\in\mathcal{R}^D$. \end{enumerate} \end{proof}
+Hence, since iterative repetition of these steps also generates a monotonically-decreasing sequence - and it is bounded from below with $-\beta$ in the space of real numbers $\mathcal{R}^1$ - this monotonically-decreasing sequence is converging to some finite $\mathcal{L}^{\textrm{EOMC}}$. \item These properties and cost scaling follow directly from applying property (2.) of the Theorem to a new data point $Y\in\mathcal{R}^D$. \end{enumerate} \end{proof}